instadeepai/Mava/README.md

 |            | [`rec_sable.py`](mava/systems/sable/anakin/rec_sable.py) | ✅         | ✅       | ✅     |         | [Link](https://arxiv.org/pdf/2410.01706) | [Link](mava/systems/sable/README.md) |
 <h2>Environments</h2>

-These are the environments which Mava supports _out of the box_, to add a new environment, please use the existing wrapper implementations as an example.
-The framework indicates compatible agorithms, where Anakin algorithms work with JAX environments and Sebulba algorithms work with Numpy environments.
+These are the environments which Mava supports _out of the box_, to add a new environment, please use the [existing wrapper implementations](mava/wrappers/) as an example.
+We also indicate whether the environment is implemented in JAX or not.
+JAX-based environments can be used with algorithms that follow the Anakin distribution architecture, while non-JAX environments can be used with algorithms following the Sebulba architecture.

 | Environment                     | Action space        | JAX | Non-JAX |